foorenxiang/patchymcpatchface/readme.md

 # Monkey Patching Reliably: PatchyMcPatchFace

-## Monkey Patching strategy requiring only standard Python library
+## A monkey patching library that uses only Python standard library

 ### What functional files you need to copy into your project